-- K6.3.6P Registration may be suspended if the student experiences external circumstances, including certificated illness, which prevent him/her from working.
-Any application to the appropriate faculty committee for suspension of registration must be supported by appropriate evidence.
-The committee shall consider whether it is likely that the student will be able to complete the work after the period of suspension.
-The appropriate faculty committee shall notify the director of studies and the student of any period of suspension approved and of the revised timetable for the progression examination and final assessment and explain what rights the student has during the period of suspension. - K6.3.7R Extension of the Registration Period the appropriate faculty committee may exceptionally extend the period of registration beyond the normal maximum for one year at a time - K6.3.8P Extension of the registration period will not automatically be given, and usually be for no more than one year at a time.
-There must be good reason for the delay in completing the project together with a realistic revised date for completion. - K6.3.9P The University's Research Degrees Committee may extend the registration of a research student who is in the final assessment stage for periods of no longer than 12 months at a time provided that there is a good reason for doing so - K6.3.10P Withdrawal of Registration may be initiated by the student or the University.
+- K6.3.6.1R The faculty research degrees management committee may exceptionally extend the period of registration beyond the normal maximum for one year at a time. - K6.3.6.2P Extension of the registration period will not automatically be given, and usually be for no more than one year at a time.
+There must be good reason for the delay in completing the project together with a realistic revised date for completion. - K6.3.6.3P The Research Degrees Award Board may extend the registration of a research student who is in the final assessment stage for periods of no longer than 12 months at a time provided that there is a good reason for doing so.

+K6.3.7 Withdrawal of Registration

-The Director of Studies is responsible for initiating the procedure for notification to the appropriate faculty committee as soon as it becomes clear that the candidate is no longer making satisfactory progress and is unlikely to complete the work.
-Applications to the committee for withdrawal should be supported by appropriate explanation and evidence.
+K6.3.7.1P Withdrawal of registration may be initiated by the student or the University.
+The Director of Studies is responsible for initiating the procedure for notification to the faculty research degrees management committee as soon as it becomes clear that the candidate is no longer making satisfactory progress and is unlikely to complete the work.
+Applications to the research degrees management committee for withdrawal should be supported by appropriate explanation and evidence.
 As part of withdrawal procedures the faculty must ensure that the student is adequately informed of any intention to withdraw his/her registration.